 This is the story of our world of encroaching danger, of why it bleeds, and of what we may do to stop it being stained by scarlet shades of fear.

 No Go World is available at all the usual online outlets including Wordery and Amazon.
 Use code 17M6662 for a 30% discount at checkout via the ucpress site (online ordering in US and Canada only); in UK and Europe, via John Wiley & Sons +44 (0) 1243 843291; elsewhere see https://www.ucpress.edu/contact/customer-service.

 Book launch at LSE, June 2019 – click on link for more

 ‘No-Go Zones and Dangerous Holidays’ – BBC Thinking Allowed, April 2019;

 ‘We need to snap out of the crisis mode and take a step back’ – European Council on Refugees and Exiles, May 2019

 ‘Why should we speak with you?’ – Africa is a country, September 2018

 ‘Global danger and the risk to research’ – BBC Thinking Allowed, January 2017

 Profile in Times Higher Education, April 2019 – click here (registration required)

-See also interview at Africa is a country, September 2019; BBC Thinking Allowed, January 2017; the Current Anthropology article, ‘Here be dragons: Mapping an ethnography of global danger’, December 2016; and the coauthored piece ‘Double games: Success, failure and the relocation of risk in fighting terror, drugs and migration’, October 2018 (with David Keen).
+See also coedited special issue in Social Anthropology on the ‘Return of remoteness‘, June 2019 (with Martin Saxer); the Current Anthropology article, ‘Here be dragons: Mapping an ethnography of global danger’, December 2016; and the coauthored piece ‘Double games: Success, failure and the relocation of risk in fighting terror, drugs and migration’, October 2018 (with David Keen).